-dear mr. hemingway's 2018 holiday book pairings for the holidays
+dear mr. hemingway’s 2018 holiday books & pairings

 Whiskey in a Teacup by Reese Witherspoon